CalebQ42/squashfs/README.md

 ## Build tags

-This library has two optional build tags. `no_gpl` disables the ability to read archives with lzo compression due to the library's gpl license. `no_obsolete` removes "obsolete" compression types for a reduced size; currently this only disable lzma compression.
+This library has two optional build tags. `no_gpl` disables the ability to read archives with lzo compression due to the library's gpl license. `no_obsolete` removes "obsolete" compression types for a reduced compilation size; currently this only disable lzma compression since it's superseded by xz.

 ## FUSE